 We offer the suggestions below to help you find a Tibbie to love.

-To get on the waiting list, send an email to the Rescue Coordinator.
-Please include your full name, location and contact information.
-The Coordinator will send you a welcome email and add you to the prospective adopter database.
+- Send an email to TSCA Rescue at email@example.com.
+Please include your full name, location (city/state) and contact information.
+The Coordinator will send you a welcome email and add you to the list.

 TSCA Breeder Referral

-Another option for prospective adopters is the TSCA Breeder Referral program.
-In addition to puppies, TSCA member breeders may have adults in need of a home available.
-The annual Breeder Directory is online.
+Another option for prospective Tibbie adopters is the TSCA Breeder Referral program.
+TSCA member breeders sometimes have adults, as well as youngsters, available for adoption to a forever home.
+These Tibbies may have “retired” from their show careers or they may have been returned to their breeder for re-homing when the owner passed away or became unable to care for the Tibbie.
+Several people on the TSCA Rescue prospective adopter waiting list have adopted adult Tibbies through this program.
+An annual Breeder Directory is available.
 The TSCA Breeder Referral Coordinator can help you find out when and where Tibbies become available.
 To contact the current coordinator, see TSCA Breeder Referral Committee.